All MND NSW offices will be closed for Christmas from Friday 24 December and will reopen on Monday 10 January 2022.

-MND NSW provides information, support and education for people living with motor neurone disease, their families, friends and carers in NSW, ACT, the Gold Coast and NT.
+MND NSW provides information, support and education for people living with motor neurone disease, their families, friends and carers in NSW, ACT and NT.
 We also provide information and education about motor neurone disease for health, community and residential care professionals.

 Around 10% of people diagnosed with MND have a ‘familial’ form of the condition; meaning there are two or more affected members within their family.
 Most people diagnosed with MND have what is called ‘sporadic’ MND, so although there may be a genetic element involved, other family members will not be affected.